wistepha/EHR-1.0/README.md

 * multi-scan-extana.py
 > Performs the same analysis which multi-scan.py performs. extana2 allows to change the data file for each data point.
 This was used to combine the analysis of multi-scan-runX.root and multi-scan-runX-addY.root files.

+* multi-scan-runX-addY.root
+> Contain the efficiency maps for the measurement runs.
+The -add files contain measurements to substitute the last measurements of the original run file due to measurement errors.
+> run1: WBC = 100
+> run2: WBC = 150
+> run3: WBC = 50,249 | trigger rate = 10 kHz
+> run4: WBC = 249 | trigger rates: 30 kHz, 60 kHz, 100 kHz